arq5x/gemini/docs/content/installation.rst

 Running the testing suite
 ===========================
-Gemini comes with a full test suite to make sure that everything has installed correctly on your system.
+GEMINI comes with a full test suite to make sure that everything has installed correctly on your system.
 We **strongly** encourage you to run these tests.

 .. code-block:: bash